ocassidydev/creditcard-churn/README.md

 ### Heroku

-- The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+- The App live link is: https://mushroom-safety-a3c88f9ac249.herokuapp.com/
-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+-
 - The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
+2. At the Deploy tab, selected GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
+3. Selected "mushroom-safety" and click Search.
+Once it was found, clicked Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+4. In the heroku CLI, ran `heroku stack:set heroku-20 -a mushroom-safety` to set the stack to heroku-20
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+4. Selected the main branch to deploy, then clicked Deploy Branch.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+5. Clicked the button Open App on the top of the page to access App.

 ## Main Data Analysis and Machine Learning Libraries